Dutchnaoteam/Development/democode/remotecontrol/nao_remotecontrol_v2.0/README.txt

                  +---------> [display] <---+

 From the terminal, the main module is called.
-This main module validates the input & processor modules, checking if these files contain errors and contain the correct function-names.
+This main module validates the input & processor modules, checking if these files contain errors and contain the correct interface.
-If a module has passed the test, it is initialized.
+If a module has passed the tests, it is initialized.
 If it fails a test, the framework terminates (while reporting the error) After both modules are initialized, the display module is called.
 The main module now enters an infinit loop, asking for events from the input module and passing these events